 CONCERTS IN YOUR COMMUNITY

-In July, the North Carolina Symphony and Associate Conductor David Glover present a good, old-fashioned salute to the red, white and blue with patriotic favorites and high-spirited classics honoring the USA on its 238th birthday.
-Selections include “Servicemen on Parade,” “Saturday Night Waltz” and “Hoedown” from Copland’s Rodeo, John Philip Sousa’s “Washington Post March,” Tchaikovsky’s “1812 Overture” and much more.
+The North Carolina Symphony, Associate Conductor David Glover and baritone Scott MacLeod present a good, old-fashioned salute to the red, white and blue with patriotic favorites and high-spirited classics honoring the USA on its 239th birthday.

 Annual Stars & Stripes Concert in Wilmington

-This year, the Wilmington Independence Day tradition is held on Wednesday, July 2 at 7:30pm in Kenan Auditorium on the campus of the University of North Carolina at Wilmington.
-Tickets are $25, with $10 for students.
+This year, the Wilmington Independence Day tradition is held on Thursday, July 2 at 7:30pm in Kenan Auditorium on the campus of the University of North Carolina at Wilmington.
+Tickets are $27 with $10 for students, and go on sale Friday, May 1.
 For ticket information, call the North Carolina Symphony Box Office toll free at 877.627.6724 Monday through Friday, 9am to 5pm, or call the Kenan Auditorium Box Office at 910.962.3500 Monday through Friday, noon to 6pm.

 Arts Council of Fayetteville and Cumberland Co.